 Pros

-- Keeps ice for 9 days
+- Keeps ice for nine days

-- Rotomolded design – durable construction
+- Rotomolded design is very durable

 - Excellent insulation